brainlife/app-preparePRF/README.md

 ]
 ```

-(This app will also write the bold.nii.gz sform to r2.nii)
+This app will no longer write the qform/sform from bold.nii.gz to r2.nii.gz and therefore does not require an input with datatype `neuro/func/task`.

 ## How Parsing output from Freesurfer Works